 What Are Merit Scholarships?

 The problem is that most of these awards are quite small, and there’s a ton of competition.
-About 7 percent of undergrad students receive private scholarships, and the average value is under $2,000.
+About seven percent of undergrad students receive private scholarships, and the average value is under $2,000.

-There are some “high-dollar scholarships,” but they tend to have one winner in thousands of applicants.
+There are some “high-dollar scholarships,” but they tend to have one winner out of thousands of applicants.
 National Merit Scholarships are only $2,500 – $7,000 per year, and they are among the largest awards available.

 The bottom line with private scholarships is that your best bet is to apply for locally available awards.
 Enjoy what you can get, but don’t expect to make a big dent in the cost of school.